heimsharon/Menu-Order-System---Python/README.md

 3. **Follow the on-screen prompts to place your order.**

 > **Note:**
-> If you are viewing this project on GitHub, you can also download the repository as a ZIP file by clicking the green "Code" button and selecting "Download ZIP."
+> On GitHub, you can also download the repository as a ZIP file by clicking the green "Code" button and selecting "Download ZIP."
-> On GitHub, you can also browse the code online, view commit history, open issues, and submit pull requests.
+> You can browse the code online, view commit history, open issues, and submit pull requests.

----

-## Data Structures

--   **Menu:** Nested dictionary (`dict`) with categories as keys and sub-dictionaries of meals and prices
--   **Order:** List of dictionaries, each containing `"Item name"`, `"Price"`, and `"Quantity"`

 ---